-- The Safety Champion Programme was launched in 2020 to appoint trained dedicated employees as our safety role models to inspire peer colleagues to strive for continuous improvement in safety and health. - CLP has conducted Safety Culture Survey regularly since 2004 and survey results are communicated to all staff.
-Improvement measures are devised and incorporated into annual safety plan for implementation. - Safety Family culture, which emphasises on treating our employees, contractors and the public as family members, has been promoted in CLP to foster mutual care to each other's health and safety.
+- CLP appoints dedicated employees as our safety role models through the Safety Champion Programme, with aims of inspiring peer colleagues to strive for continuous improvement in safety and health. - Safety Family culture, which emphasises on treating our employees, contractors and the public as family members, has been promoted in CLP to foster mutual care to each other's health and safety.
 Roles and responsibilities on safety have been clearly defined for implementation by different family members.
 Besides, CLP Power SHE (Safety, Health and Environment) Day is organised annually to promote safety family culture and safety awareness to the participants. - Safety Incentive Scheme is one of the signature programmes to connect colleagues' safety effort with the community.
 The scheme encourages staff to implement safety processes.
 Their safety effort is eligible for accumulation of reward scores, which will then be converted into a sum of money for donations to local charities. - CLP proactively participates and organises occupational health and safety seminars to keep the industry workforce abreast of the up-to-date health and safety knowledge, as well as providing a platform for sharing good safety practices with other utilities in the industry.